MatteoLarrode/DataViz-2102/Graphing Relationships/README.md

 </details>

-Now let us plot the new graph, with less state labels.
+Now let’s plot the new graph with less state labels.

 <details>
 <summary>Code</summary>